kisspread/notes/docs/Tools/01EditorModule.md

 ### Custom AssetDefinition
 Originally, I used `UAssetDefinitionDefault` to implement the asset action, but comments indicated that this class is deprecated, and we need to use `AssetDefinition`.

-At first, I directly used `UGameplayAbility` to create the AssetDefinition, but I found that `UGameplayAbility` is actually a blueprint asset, and blueprint assets are already implemented internally by the engine.
+At first, I directly used `UGameplayAbility`(Type) to create the AssetDefinition for it, but I found that `UGameplayAbility`(Assets Type) is actually a blueprint asset type, and blueprint assets are already implemented internally by the engine.
 Creating my own would override the internal implementation, which complicates things.
 Fortunately, I saw internal examples indicating that an AssetDefinition does not necessarily need to be implemented.
 You can refer to the implementation of [**GameplayAbilityAudit**].

 ### Custom MenuExtension_xxx